 Once the pizza is in the oven, turn off the oven and turn on the broiler to high.
 Now, this is assuming that your broiler is located in the top oven.
 Some ovens have the broiler in the bottom drawer.
 If that is your case, just cook on the highest temperature for the entire duration.

 Why start in the broiler?
 The broiler will give the dough a head start on the top.
 The pizza stone helps the dough cook on the bottom while the broiler helps the dough on the top.
 After one quick minute, turn off the broiler and turn the oven back to 550 degrees.
 Finish baking for 2-3 minutes or until lightly browned.
-You can cook it for longer if you like more of a crisp.
+You can cook it for longer if you like it more crispy.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.